RoxanneLeb/Habitat-similarity/README.md

 # HRI & Impact Score (birds endemicity)
 ==================

-**Objective** : to see where are the most "unic" area in Africa (according to environmental variables), and to see if there is a trend between these areas and forest birds endemicity
+**Objective** : to see where are the most "unic" area in Africa (according to environmental variables), and to see if there is a trend between these areas and forested birds endemicity (impact score map from Buchanan file:///C:/Users/leberro/AppData/Roaming/Zotero/Zotero/Profiles/db2f417d.default/zotero/storage/V8FW4NKD/infodoi10.1371journal.pone.html)

 **Hypothesis** : habitat which are not similar to others would have more endemic species than common habitats